EXStevens/SolutionBase/docs/intro.md

 ---
 id: intro
-title: Welcome to Solution Base
+title: Welcome
 sidebar_position: 1
 slug: /
 ---

 # Welcome to Solution Base

 Solution Base houses the experiences of my CS exploration and study notes, all written in a commonly-understandable style.
+Most of them are tested on Rocky Linux 9, the platform I am using.
 Use the sidebar to explore topics or jump to specific guides.
 Hope you'll like it.

----

 ## What’s inside this site?